"Contemplation seems to be about the only luxury that costs nothing"

 Travel costs in Cambodia are not high, although it is possible to spend a great deal of money if you desire.
 Hotel costs are on the high side for the region - the plethora of 4* and 5* hotels in Phnom Penh and Siem Reap charge international rates - but most local goods and services are cheap by developed world standards.

-Getting around is very easy, and cheap.
-Long distance travel by bus is easy to arrange, and generally very comfortable.
-For flexibility, taxis, or hired cars are still reasonable, particularly for small groups, and can be arranged easily.
-Transport around towns is generally by moto (paying a motorbike driver for a lift - typically less than $1 for a short trip in the day), or tuk tuk (a motor-bike/trailer combination or 3 wheeler, capabel fo carrying up to 4 passengers) - hiring for an extended period, even several days, can be very reasonable ($15 for a tuk tuk for a day).
+Getting around is very easy, and cheap: long distance travel by bus is easy to arrange, and generally very comfortable.
+For flexibility, taxis are still reasonable, although of variable quality.
+Transport around towns is generally by moto (paying a motorbike driver for a lift - typically less than $1 for a short trip in the day), or tuk-tuk (a motor-bike/trailer combination or 3 wheeler, capable of carrying up to 4 passengers) - hiring for an extended period, even several days, can be very reasonable ($15 for a tuk-tuk for a day, or from $2 for a short trip).

-The very best restuarants will charge close to international prices, particularly for wine, but very good Asian and Western food is available at $1-5, while draft beer is $0.50-$2, fruit juice and shakes $1-$2 and bottled water is $0.50-1.
+The very best restaurants will charge close to international prices, particularly for wine, but very good Asian and Western food is available at $1-5, while draft beer is $0.50-$2, fruit juice and shakes $1-$2 and bottled water is $0.50-1.
 International sprit brands are reasonably priced, while local spirits (for those brave enough) are very cheap.
+Ask for our current advice on restaurants when here (things change quickly).

 Cambodia is an inexpensive place to travel

-A truely indulgent treatment at one of the nicer spas may cost $50-$100, but it is generally possible to get a very competent foot or back and shoulder massage for a few dollars and up.
+A truly indulgent treatment at one of the nicer spas may cost $50-$150, but it is generally possible to get a very competent foot or back and shoulder massage for a few dollars and up.
 "Fish Massage" is currently all the rage in Siem Reap - typically $2-$3, often with a drink included - which involves dipping your feet into a paddling pool filled with Garufa fish, that nibble dead skin from your toes!
+ABOUTAsia has contract rates with local spas - and can arrange on request.

 Peerless service standards and local positioning have made us the tour operator of choice by international luxury travel groups and discerning independent travellers to Angkor Wat, Cambodia and Southeast Asia.